-We set out to create a diaper absorption test designed to simulate how effective the diaper is at absorbing a significant urination event into a diaper's inner core, and measure the amount of surface moisture left remaining next to baby's skin.
-We're not so much testing for the absolute maximum ability to absorb fluid like a sponge, as we are looking for a diaper that can absorb a large urine release into the inner core of the diaper, while keeping the surface area next to baby's skin as dry and comfortable as possible.
+We set out to create a diaper absorption test designed to simulate how effectively the diaper absorbs a significant urination event into a diaper's inner core and measure the amount of surface moisture remaining next to the baby's skin.
+We're not so much testing for the absolute maximum ability to absorb fluid like a sponge, as we are looking for a diaper that can absorb a large urine release into the inner core of the diaper while keeping the surface area next to the baby's skin as dry and comfortable as possible.

-To create a record of the surface wetness on the layer next to baby's skin, we placed a science-grade filter paper on the diaper with 5 lbs of weight on top for 1 minute.
-Any green-dyed mock-urine moisture at the surface layer was readily absorbed into the filter paper which created a visual record of how much mock-urine remained closed to baby's skin versus locked into the diaper's inner core.
-We've included comparison photos of each diapers' filter paper tests in our reviews to help document our findings.
-We found these absorbency tests predicted accurately, and with higher precision, the same performance differences we more subjectively observed in our hands-on testing with a baby in normal day-to-day use.
+To create a record of the surface wetness on the layer next to the baby's skin, we placed a science-grade filter paper on the diaper with 5 lbs of weight on top for 1 minute.
+Any green-dyed mock-urine moisture at the surface layer was readily absorbed into the filter paper, creating a visual record of how much mock-urine remained closed to the baby's skin versus locked into the diaper's inner core.
+We've included comparison photos of each diaper's filter paper tests in our reviews to help document our findings.
+We found these absorbency tests predicted accurately and with higher precision, the same performance differences we more subjectively observed in our hands-on testing with a baby in normal day-to-day use.

 What's In Those Diapers Anyway?

-We relied on manufacturer's claims to determine the most "green" diaper meaning baby and earth friendly.
-This is an intense debate with many reporting no disposable can be green, thereby advocating only cloth diapering.
-Nevertheless, we assigned values based on our perceptions, manufacturers claims, and research.
+We relied on the manufacturers' claims to determine the most "green" diaper meaning baby and earth-friendly.
+This is an intense debate, with many reporting that no disposable can be green, thereby advocating only cloth diapering.
 We purposefully did not try to determine disposables versus cloth diapers.
 We intentionally kept the reviews separate, although we do use the same scoring system and absorption testing processes for both.